ono-midori/ono-midori.github.io/techs/linuxmm.md

 ### Kernel Page Tables

-Each architecture implements the initialisation of page table differently, so only the x86 case will be discussed.
-The page initialisation is divided into two phases.
+Each architecture implements the initialization of page table differently, so only the x86 case will be discussed.
+The page initialization is divided into two phases.
 The bootstrap phase sets up page tables for just *8MiB* so the paging unit can be enabled.
-The second phase initialises the rest of the page tables.
+The second phase initializes the rest of the page tables.

 While all normal kernel code in `vmlinuz` is compiled with the base address at `PAGE_OFFSET + 1MiB`, the kernel is actually loaded beginning at the first megabyte (0x00100000) of memory.
 The first megabyte is used by some devices for communication with the BIOS and is skipped.
 The bootstrap code in this file (`vmlinuz`) treats 1MiB as its base address by subtracting `__PAGE_OFFSET` from any address until the paging unit is enabled.
 So before the paging unit is enabled, a page table mapping has to be established which translates the 8MiB of physical memory to be virtual `PAGE_OFFSET`.

-Initialisation begins with statically defining at compile time an array called `swap_pg_dir`, which is placed using linker directives at 0x00101000.
+initialization begins with statically defining at compile time an array called `swap_pg_dir`, which is placed using linker directives at 0x00101000.
 It then establishes page table entries for 2 pages, `pg0` and `pg1`.
 If the processor supports the *Page Size Extension (PSE)* bit, it will be set so that pages will be translated are 4MiB pages, not 4KiB as is the normal case.
 The first pointers to `pg0` and `pg1` are placed to cover the region `1-9MiB`, and the second pointers to `pg0` and `pg1` are placed at `PAGE_OFFSET+1MiB`.
 This means that when paging is enabled, they will map to the correct pages using either physical or virtual addressing for just the kernel image.
-The rest of the kernel page tables will be initialised by `paging_init()` (这个时候kernel已经启动了，后面就可以用kernel的函数建立页表).
+The rest of the kernel page tables will be initialized by `paging_init()` (这个时候kernel已经启动了，后面就可以用kernel的函数建立页表).

 Once this mapping has been established, the paging unit is turned on by setting a bit in the `cr0` register, and a jump takes places immediately to ensure the *Instruction Pointer (EIP register)* is correct.